Want to understand your adolescent? Get to know their brain

 But big rewards and fast learning can make the adolescent brain vulnerable to some behaviors that are damaging, rather than useful.

-"If the behavior is doing drugs, the brain is saying, 'oh okay, this is what I should be paying attention to and devoting my neurons and my pathways to,'" Galván says.
+"If the behavior is doing drugs, the brain is saying, 'Oh, OK, this is what I should be paying attention to and devoting my neurons and my pathways to,'" Galván says.
 "So you strengthen that.
 And eventually that is how addiction happens."

 The brain's vulnerability during adolescence is probably one reason so many adult smokers picked up the habit as teens, Galván says.